Continue the exploration. Listen to Season Three here from Salzburg, Austria.

 We finish our summer reading of C.C.
 Long’s “Home Geography” in EPISODE THIRTY FIVE.
 Lessons 33 through 45 round out this primer for developing our own geographical imaginations.
 Long reminds us, “All around are illustrations of lake and river, upland and lowland, slope and valley.
 These forms must be actually observed by the pupil, mental pictures obtained, in order that he may be enabled to build up in his mind other mental pictures of similar unseen forms.”

-In “La Arquitecta” we explore the resonance of spaces and (other) feminist perspectives on urban design with German-born architect Chris Heidrich.
-The show returns to Cuba (see EPISODE 32) to raise questions about who designs the city.
-EPISODE THIRTY SIX marks the end of Season 3 and the close, for now, of the Mitteleuropa explorations.
+In “La Arquitecta” we explore the resonance of spaces and the social aspects of urban design with German-born architect Chris Heidrich.
+The show returns to Havana, Cuba (see EPISODE 32) to raise questions about who designs and shapes the city.
+Heidrich is planning to bring an exhibition about women architects from Cuba to Europe in celebration of the 500 year anniversary of this capital city.
 This episode will broadcast first from Radio Fabrik on October 28th at 7:06 PM Salzburg time (1:06 PM New York).
 Photo by Mileyra Pavel.